-During the third quarter of 2020, the Group determined to abandon our plan to construct the New Manufacturing Facility in Luxembourg and is currently seeking an alternative location.
+During the third quarter of 2020, the Group determined to abandon our plan to construct the New Manufacturing Facility in Luxembourg.
 In the fourth quarter of 2020, the Luxembourg government repurchased the land that it had previously sold to us for the New Manufacturing Facility at the original purchase price.
-As a result, the Group derecognized capitalized costs relating to the New Manufacturing Facility of \$1.3 millionincluded as part of the \$6.4 million loss on disposal of property, plant and equipment which are included in other expenses.
+Moreover, in 2021, the Group has chosen a location at the Riegmeer Hoogeveen business park in the Netherlands for our New Manufacturing Facility and we have signed an option contract for a 15-hectare plot with the municipality of Hoogeveen.
+We are working closely with the relevant authorities towards the realization of our New Manufacturing Facility, which we expect will be operational in the first half of 2025.
+As a result of these decisions and some changes in contractors, the Group impaired net capitalized costs relating to the New Manufacturing Facility for the years ended December 31, 2021 and 2020, of \$3.0 million and \$1.3 million, respectively, included as part of the \$2.8 million and \$6.4 million, net loss on disposal of property, plant and equipment, respectively, which are included in other expenses.